-Mr. Lu Zhengfei (陸正飛先生), aged 58, is an independent non-executive director of the Company and is the chairman of the audit committee and a member of the remuneration committee and the nomination committee of the Company.
+Mr. Lu Zhengfei (陸正飛先生), aged 57, is an independent non-executive director of the Company and is the chairman of the audit committee and a member of the remuneration committee and the nomination committee of the Company.
 He received a P.h.D.
 Degree in Economics (financial management).
 Mr. Lu is currently a Distinguished Professor of Chang Jiang Scholars and supervisor of doctoral students of the Guanghua School of Management of Peking University.
 He had previously held various senior positions in the Department of Accounting of both the Guanghua School of Management of Peking University and the Nanjing University.
 He is a standing council member of the China Accounting Association and the deputy director of its Financial Management Committee and was also an expert consultant of the China Financial Accounting Standards Board, Ministry of Finance.
 Mr. Lu is the editor of several accounting and finance journals and has issued various publications.
-He is an independent director of China Cinda Asset Management Co., Ltd. (listed on the Stock Exchange) and Xinjiang Tianshan Cement Company Limited (listed on the Shenzhen Stock Exchange), respectively, and an independent supervisor of PICC Property and Casualty Company Limited (listed on the Stock Exchange).
+He is an independent director of China Cinda Asset Management Co., Ltd. and an independent supervisor of PICC Property and Casualty Company Limited, both companies being listed on the Stock Exchange.

-Mr. Li Dakui (李大魁先生), aged 78, is an independent non-executive director and a member of the audit committee of the Company.
+Mr. Li Dakui (李大魁先生), aged 77, joined the Company as an independent non-executive director and a member of the audit committee of the Company in September, 2004.
 He graduated from the Faculty of Pharmacy of Beijing Medical University (now known as the School of Pharmaceutical Sciences of Beijing University) in 1965, and obtained a Master Degree in Pharmaceutics from Peking Union Medical College ("PUMC") in 1982.
 He used to be the chief pharmacist of PUMC Hospital (retired in 2013) and the director of Pharmacy Department of PUMC Hospital for years.
 Mr. Li was a vice president of the Chinese Pharmaceutical Association, the Chairman of the Committee of Hospital Pharmacy Branch of Chinese Pharmaceutical Association and the vice chairman of the Chinese Practicing Pharmacist Association.
 He is currently an advisory member of the Chinese Pharmaceutical Committee and a vice president of the Beijing Pharmaceutical Association.

-Ms. Lu Hong (魯紅女士), aged 52, joined the Company as an independent non-executive director and a member of the audit committee, the remuneration committee and the nomination committee of the Company in April, 2015.
+Ms. Lu Hong (魯紅女士), aged 51, joined the Company as an independent non-executive director and a member of the audit committee, the remuneration committee and the nomination committee of the Company in April, 2015.
 Ms. Lu has over 20 years of experience in accounting, financial management, company secretary and domestic and overseas capital operations fields.
-She is a member of the Chinese Institute of Certified Public Accountants and the Hong Kong Institute of Certified Public Accountants and a fellow member of the Association of Chartered Certified Accountants.
+She is a member of the Chinese Institute of Certified Public Accountants and a fellow member of the Association of Chartered Certified Accountants.
 Ms. Lu has extensive knowledge of PRC and international accounting standards and the listing rules and regulations of both Hong Kong and PRC.
-She was in charge of or involved in the entire process of the listing of multiple corporations in the PRC, Hong Kong, Singapore and the United States of America and quite a number of foreign and domestic investment and financing operations as well as mergers and acquisitions.
+She has been in charge of or involved in the entire process of the listing of multiple corporations in the PRC, Hong Kong, Singapore and the United States of America and quite a number of foreign and domestic investment and financing operations as well as mergers and acquisitions.
 She is familiar with financial analysis, budgeting, financial management and tax planning.
 She also has expertise in dealing with complex financing and taxation matters.
-Ms. Lu is an independent non-executive director of Xingye Alloy Materials Group Limited, which is listed on the Stock Exchange.
+Ms. Lu is an independent non-executive director of Xingye Alloy Materials Group Limited which is listed on the Stock Exchange.